 The HACB does not determine who shares a bedroom/sleeping room, but there must be at least one person per bedroom on the Voucher.
 The HACB's subsidy standards for determining voucher size shall be applied in a manner consistent with Fair Housing guidelines.
 For subsidy standards, an adult is a person eighteen (18) years or older.
 All standards in this section relate to the number of bedrooms on the Voucher, not the family's actual living arrangements.

-The number of bedrooms on the Voucher will remain the same as long as the family composition does not change, regardless of the actual unit size rented.
-Generally, the HACB assigns one bedroom for up to three (3) individuals within the following guidelines:
+Generally, the HACB assigns one bedroom for up to two (2) individuals within the following guidelines:

 - 1. Foster children will be included in determining unit size only if they will be in the unit for more than twelve (12) months. - 2.
 Children under temporary guardianship for not less than six (6) months, will be included in determining unit size, upon prior verification of guardianship. - 3.
 Live-in attendants will generally be provided a separate bedroom.
 No additional bedrooms are provided for the attendant's family. - 4.
 Space will not be provided for a family member, other than a spouse, who will be absent most of the time, such as a member who is away in the military. - 5.
 A pregnant women will be treated as a two (2) person family. - 6.
-Single person families shall be allocated one (1) bedroom.
+Single person families shall be allocated up to a one (1) bedroom.